djvittachi/Guess-Who-Discord-Bot/README.md

 After digging through StackExchange forums like a rabid gopher, I found the answer in the form of this red crayon here.
 JIMP, as the creators call it.
 An NPM that allows for image manipulation for Node.JS applications.

-3 days of Maths, semantics and brainstorming later, I present to you, a functional (I said functional, not pretty) Guess Who Discord bot.

-You're probably wondering.
-Why am I making this publicly available?
-There's two main reasons actually :

-1. This is far from being a finished product.
-I only started learning Javascript last August as part of a course, and even that was fairly rudimentary (As you would expect from an introductory course).
-What I know now has been acquired over a short time span and hasn't had a lot of time to take root in my brain, so as you would expect my coding is a little rough around the edges, to say the least.
-In fact, this is the first time I've had to use Callbacks and Asynchronous code, which for any experienced coder would be a fairly regular part of their routine.

-2. I genuinely see this being a really fun thing to have on Discord.
-I played a test round with a friend and we both thought it was a lot of fun.
-The fact that it has a personal touch because you'd possibly be describing and guessing people you already know about was something we found really fun relative to the actual physical game.
-With that being said, I know I have neither the time nor the expertise to convert this into something that can be used in the long run.
-While it was a lot of work to even make this possible, it is far from perfect and I believe that in the right hands, this launching pad of sorts that I've created can be the basis for something really cool.

-Having said that, I want to point out the fact that I will not be developing this code any further.
-I present this to you as a catalyst to your creativity , no strings attached, do whatever you want with it (If you can, be sure to reach out to me to let me know if you ever get something set up with it).

-I once again apologize for the noobiness, if there is any,

-Regards, <b/>
+3 days of Maths, semantics and brainstorming later, I had a functional Guess Who Discord bot.
+While it was functional, it was also far from being efficient.
+I reached out to a few Uni friends to help me streamline the code and <a href = "https://github.com/MysteryPancake"> MysteryPancake </a> was instrumental in making this happen.
+As I've only been learning Javascript for a short amount of time, he helped transform the code into something usable (and readable).
+A large portion of this project would've fallen short without that input so please go check out his work.

+With all this being said, we're not looking to maintain this code past what we've already provided.
+This is meant to provide base functionality for a Guess Who game and our focus was its core mechanics as opposed to aesthetics.
+With that being said, I'd love to see what you come up with using the code, so please feel free to reach out to me with relation to any of your completed work.

+Thanks for checking out our bot,

+Regards
 Daniel